CleverCloud/.NET-example/README.md

 # Deploy a .NET app on Clever Cloud

 This is a .NET example app to test deployments on Clever Cloud.
+Find more information about .NET deployment in [Clever Cloud Documentation](https://www.clever-cloud.com/doc/deploy/application/dotnet/dotnet/#configure-your-dotnet-application).

 ## Deploy this app